redstone-finance/redstone-oracles-monorepo/packages/starknet-connector/cairo/contracts/README.md

 attach signed data packages to their function invocations.
 The information integrity is verified on-chain through signature checking.

-To learn more about RedStone oracles design, go to the [RedStone docs](https://docs.redstone.finance/docs/introduction)
+To learn more about _RedStone Oracles_ design, go to the [RedStone docs](https://docs.redstone.finance/docs/introduction)

 ## 📄 Smart Contracts